 We have audited the accompanying consolidated balance sheets of Minerals Technologies Inc. and subsidiary companies as of December 31, 2004 and 2003, and the related consolidated statements of income, shareholders' equity, and cash flows for each of the years in the three-year period ended December 31, 2004.
-In connection with our audits of the consolidated financial statements, we also have audited the related financial statements and financial statement schedule.
+In connection with our audits of the consolidated financial statements, we also have audited the related financial statement schedule.
 These consolidated financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements and financial statements and financial statement schedule based on our audits.
+Our responsibility is to express an opinion on these consolidated financial statements and financial statement schedule based on our audits.